sdelements/lets-chat/README.md

 ## Support & Problems

-We have a document listing some [common issues][common-issues], otherwise please use our [mailing list][mailing-list] for support issues and questions.
+We have a [troubleshooting document][troubleshooting], otherwise please use our [mailing list][mailing-list] for support issues and questions.

 ## Bugs and feature requests